Oscar Sjöstrand

-Oscar Love Sjöstrand (born 8 November 2004) is a Swedish professional footballer who plays as a winger for Dutch club Cambuur.
+Oscar Love Sjöstrand (born 8 November 2004) is a Swedish professional footballer who plays as a winger for Allsvenskan club Malmö FF.

-Career
+Club career

-Sjöstrand came through the academy of Nacka FC spending seven years in the club before moving to Djurgården where he scored in the club's under-19 Ligacupen final win over Kalmar FF in May 2023.
+Sjöstrand came through the academy of Nacka FC, spending seven years with the club before moving to Djurgården via Boo FF, where he scored in the club's under-19 Ligacupen final win over Kalmar FF in May 2023.
 He joined third-tier Ettan side Sollentuna FK in February 2024 and scored twice in 11 league matches during the spring before moving up a division.

 In July 2024, Sjöstrand moved to Superettan club Sandvikens IF.
 He became a regular starter, registering two goals and three assists in 14 league matches during the first half of the 2025 season.
 Across his Sandviken spell he made 27 competitive appearances with three goals and five assists.

 On 11 July 2025, Sjöstrand signed a three-year contract with Dutch club Cambuur, to run through summer 2028 with a club option for a further year, and was assigned squad number 11.
 He made his league debut in the second-tier Eerste Divisie in August 2025 and scored his first goal for the club on 15 August in a 1–0 home win over TOP Oss.